Delph1/Dataportal_se_GUI/README.md

 ## Setup process

-Start by migrating using alembic:
+Go into the container (perhaps easiest via the Docker application) and start by migrating using alembic:

 ```
 alembic upgrade head